 Should we stick with stainless steel, or try single-use?

 This comparison demonstrates that a SUS system can be installed and made operational in around a third of the time required for a traditional stainless steel product pathway.
-Beyond the time saved by SUS technology alone, using single use systems can also mean streamlining additional processes due to the elimination of cleaning and sterilisation (CIP/SIP).
+Beyond the time saved by SUS technology alone, using single use systems can also mean streamlining additional processes due to the elimination of cleaning and sterilization (CIP/SIP).

 Through many years of development and utilisation for bulk biologic manufacturing, single-use systems have proven to be beneficial for the pharma manufacturing industry.
 Advancements in aseptic drug product manufacturing involving isolators and restricted-access barrier systems (RABS) have created robust sterile manufacturing environments that effectively separate human operators from the fill finish process.
 Leveraging the capabilities of state-of-the-art aseptic filling environments with SUS product pathways opens the door to significant improvements in operational time efficiency, improved patient safety and overall economic value for consumers.